Nick-Mazuk/eslint-config/README.md

 }
 ```

-> Note: when you first open the repo with this ESLint configuration, it can take up to a minute for VS Code to start linting.
+> **Note**: when you first open the repo with this ESLint configuration, it can take up to a minute for VS Code to start linting.
 You'll still be able to edit files in the meantime.

 ## What rules are enabled?